 Home alone this morning I decided to make pancakes and serve my soon-to-be happy myself with handmade ceramics.
 I even had a tiny ceramic pitcher for the maple syrup.
 Fill it and you have just enough syrup for a pancake.
 I added a handmade juice cup and napkin just because.
 Perfection.
 I adore a handmade table setting.

 Table set and pancake done, I sat at the kitchen counter with the newspaper and took the first bite with my head bent toward the front page.
 And then I noticed the morning light edging across the countertop.
 It looked holy and I felt anointed.

-Few things soothe your body like the morning light.
+Few things soothe you like the morning light.
 It is buttery and soft, spiritual and cleansing.
-While taking photographs of ceramic bowls for my home goods business, I began paying more attention to the sun’s rays, how they moved across our dining table throughout the day.
-How the light poured into my bedroom in the afternoon.
-The most stunning moments happen on sunny mornings in our kitchen at 9:30.
-The sun lights up the surface of the counter so that the corner of the kitchen becomes a chapel, a place with the power to heal.
+I began paying more attention to the sun’s rays, how they travel across the back of our house.
+Light poured into my bedroom in the afternoon.
+The most stunning moments happen at 9:30 on the kitchen counter.
+The sun lights up the the counter and turns it into a chapel, a place with the power to heal.
 You sit in the space and wonder how the light of the morning sun has such power.
 The gentle but intense glow feels like an angel and an answer.
-In this particular light, the feeling of peace is everywhere it shines.
+In this particular light, the peace is like a medicine.

 I work in an office on the first floor of our house.
 I could set a timer for 9:30 and run into the kitchen when it rings.
 The sound of the timer would be a slap of ice water, but then I’d see the sun streaming through the kitchen windows.
 It would be a shock of a different sort.
 Feelings of awe and wonder strike when I see that sunlight.
-It looks holy.
+It’s magnificent.